Corn Bunting

 Behavior

-The Corn Bunting is often affectionately known as the 'fat bird of the barley' due to its portly appearance and preference for agricultural land.
-Unlike many of its colorful bunting relatives, it relies on camouflage, blending perfectly into dry grasses and stubble fields.
-During the breeding season, males are famously polygynous, often maintaining several mates within a single territory, which they defend from the tops of fence posts or telegraph wires.
+The Corn Bunting is often affectionately known as the 'fat bird of the barley' due to its portly appearance and affinity for cereal crops.
+Unlike many of its colorful bunting relatives, this species relies on camouflage, blending perfectly into the dry grasses and plowed earth of its farmland habitat.
+During the breeding season, males are conspicuous as they sing from prominent lookouts such as fence posts, telephone wires, or the tops of bushes, often dangling their legs during short, fluttering display flights.

 EverydayEarth exclusive